Report on Activities

 The Case for Biotech Wheat

 National Association of Wheat Growers (NAWG) on Biotech Wheat

 USW is committed to ensuring that our customers can purchase the wheat they want and that trade disruptions are minimized.
 This requires a number of domestic and international policies.

 Principles of Commercialization

 Biotechnological research holds great promise for the future, and the U.S. wheat industry recognizes these advancements.
-In preparation for the future commercialization of biotech wheat, USW takes the following positions:
+In preparation for the future commercialization of biotechnologically-derived wheat, we take the following positions: